EdwinFeinberg1/rabbiRag/README.md

 ## Notes

-- On first run, the server will fetch the five books from Sefaria's API to build the local index.
+- On first run, the server will fetch the texts from Sefaria's API to build the local index.
 - Network access is required for downloading the texts and for OpenAI API calls.
 - The RAG pipeline returns a list of citations with direct links to Sefaria for